abhijitsinha/zipcode_lookup/README.md

 # Zipcode Lookup

-Welcome to zipcode lookup.
-The gem retrieves geo-details from a valid zipcode.
-To retrieve the geo-details gem is configured to lookup Ziptastic and Google Map API.
+Zipcode lookup retrieves geo-details from a valid zipcode.
+The gem is configured to lookup Ziptastic and Google Map API to fetch geo-details.

 ## Installation